iLVL-Key/FFXI/addons/Vanity/readme.md

 ## Changelog

 Version 4.1
 - Added `persist_random_selection` option.
-This only applies when multiple lockstyle numbers are set.
-Every time Vanity attempts to set a lockstyle, if the previous table of lockstyle numbers to choose from is the same, it will reuse the previously selected lockstyle number.
+Every time Vanity attempts to set a lockstyle, if the previous table of lockstyle numbers to choose from is the same, it will reuse the previously selected lockstyle number. (thanks Asura.Sechs!)

 Version 4.0
 - Overhauled how lockstyle data is saved.
 No longer saved inside the settings file but instead in it's own data/lockstyles.lua file.